Sacred-Protocol/sacred-deploy/README.md

 ## What you will get as a result of the deploy process
 - config.json
-It has addresses of the deployed Sacred Pools and Sacred Token per network
+It has addresses of the deployed Sacred Pools and Sacred Token per network.
 - address.json
 It's a map structure in which addresses of all contractsare saved, and they're pairing with ENS style names as a key.